OLeonardoRodrigues/terraform-best-practices/README.md

-# terraform-best-practices
+# Terraform Best Practices

-An open source best practices guide to Terraform usage and tooling.
+An open source best practices guide to Terraform usage and tooling related to it.